juanpc2018/Targus-ach119us-usb3.0-hub/README.md

 P.D.
 Older Factory Default Firmware does Not work in rEFInd, does Not detect OSX boot drives HighSierra/Catalina in Macmini 2014, when USB to SATA case has Asmedia IC. havent tested the New / Latest Firmware.
+This USB Hub is mostly for USB 3.0 mass storage external hdds that does Not have optional AC-DC power input. like most 1TB / 2TB portable hdd from Toshiba & Seagate.